Netcracker/DRNavigator/documentation/internal/design/2-extend-service-names-for-multiple-services.md

 * Requires implementation in CR and sm-client;
 * It is not obvious what name should be used in sm-client: `--run-services`, `-skip-services`, status table, etc.;
 * Unexpected behaviour, if `opponentService` options aren't consistent in DR sites` CRs.
-* Automatic v2->v3 conversation for already existed services can be wrong;
+* Automatic v2->v3 conversion for already existed services can be wrong;
 * Additional test cases are required;

 #### 3. Override service name